Course Codes

 This course will introduce students to the Arabic alphabet and script, phonetics, and elementary grammar and conversation.
 Students will develop the ability to communicate in the present tense, to employ different grammatical forms, to carry out and understand basic conversations.
 Multimedia technologies will be employed to improve listening comprehension and oral expression.
 Attendance at a weekly language table is required.
 (Staff, offered annually)

-In this course students, who have already taken three semesters, or the equivalent, of Arabic will continue to study more complex grammatical structures that will enable them to develop their communication skills.
-They will also expand their vocabulary and engage in speaking and understanding culturally relevant texts.
-Multimedia technologies will be employed to improve listening comprehension and oral expression, Attendance at a weekly language table is required.
+In this course students will be exposed to more complex grammar structures and they will expand their communication skills in increasingly complex and varied situations.
+Multimedia technologies will be employed to improve listening comprehension and oral expression.
+Attendance at a weekly language table is required.
 (Staff, offered annually.)
-Prerequisite: ARAB 201 or the equivalent, or permission of instructor.
+Prerequisite: ARAB 102, or placement.

 Architectural studies